-Employers (industry, businesses, government agencies, and research organizations) and working professionals are contributing to the event by donating funds, building materials, equipment, and facilities in support of the teams competing in both the international and the regional events.
-Working professionals are also volunteering their time and technical expertise as mentors, technical assistants, and competition judges.
+Each year employers (industry, businesses, government agencies, and research organizations) and working professionals contribute to the event by donating funds, building materials, equipment, and facilities in support of the teams competing in both the international and the regional events.
+Working professionals also volunteer their time and technical expertise as mentors, technical assistants, and competition judges.